aneasystone/github-trending/README.md

 ## C#

+* 【2023-01-30】[Code52 / carnac](https://github.com/Code52/carnac) - A utility to give some insight into how you use your keyboard
+* 【2023-01-30】[ArchiDog1998 / RotationSolver](https://github.com/ArchiDog1998/RotationSolver) - Based on the pve combat information in one frame, find the best action.
 * 【2023-01-29】[Fody / MethodTimer](https://github.com/Fody/MethodTimer) - Injects some very basic method timing code.
 * 【2023-01-29】[modery / PowerDocu](https://github.com/modery/PowerDocu) - Generate technical documentation from your existing Power Automate Flows and Power Apps canvas apps
 * 【2023-01-29】[kwsch / SysBot.NET](https://github.com/kwsch/SysBot.NET) - sys-botbase client for remote control automation of Nintendo Switch consoles.